cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

 ## Constructs

 - `HorizontalPodAutoscaler` - The scaler
-- `HorizontalPodAutoscalerList` - A list of scalers - Do without for now.
+- `HorizontalPodAutoscalerList` - A list of scalers - Kubernetes docs do not have much documentation on how to use this.
+So we'll probably skip it in the first implementation.

 ## Error handling